ammo414/cpg-analytic-engineering-project/README.md

 ### Third: Evaluate Data Quality Issues in the Data Provided

-Using the programming language of your choice (SQL, Python, R, Bash, etc...) identify as many data quality issues as you can.
-We are not expecting a full blown review of all the data provided, but instead want to know how you explore and evaluate data of questionable provenance.

-Commit your code and findings to the git repository along with the rest of the exercise.
+Identify as many data quality issues as I can.

-Fourth: Communicate with Stakeholders
+### Fourth: Communicate with Stakeholders

-Construct an email or slack message that is understandable to a product or business leader who isn’t familiar with your day to day work.
-This part of the exercise should show off how you communicate and reason about data with others.
-Commit your answers to the git repository along with the rest of your exercise.
+Construct an email or slack message that is understandable to a product or business leader who isn’t familiar with my day to day work.
+This part of the exercise should show off how I communicate and reason about data with others.

-* What questions do you have about the data?
+* What questions do I have about the data?
-* How did you discover the data quality issues?
+* How did I discover the data quality issues?
-* What do you need to know to resolve the data quality issues?
+* What do I need to know to resolve the data quality issues?
-* What other information would you need to help you optimize the data assets you're trying to create?
+* What other information would I need to optimize the data assets I am trying to create?
-* What performance and scaling concerns do you anticipate in production and how do you plan to address them?
+* What performance and scaling concerns do I anticipate in production and how do I plan to address them?

 The Data
 Receipts Data Schema
-Download receipts.json.gz

     _id: uuid for this receipt
     bonusPointsEarned: Number of bonus points that were awarded upon receipt completion